What Is OpenAPI?

 Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.
 The major Swagger tools include:

-- Swagger Editor – browser-based editor where you can write OpenAPI specs.
+- Swagger Editor – browser-based editor where you can write OpenAPI definitions.

-- Swagger UI – renders OpenAPI specs as interactive API documentation.
+- Swagger UI – renders OpenAPI definitions as interactive documentation.

-- Swagger Codegen – generates server stubs and client libraries from an OpenAPI spec.
+- Swagger Codegen – generates server stubs and client libraries from an OpenAPI definition.

 Why Use OpenAPI?

 The ability of APIs to describe their own structure is the root of all awesomeness in OpenAPI.
 Once written, an OpenAPI specification and Swagger tools can drive your API development further in various ways: